magit/magit.vc/donate/index.md

 if you avoided using them in the past, it might be worth giving them another chance.

+**Update**, since I am gaining many new supporters right now.
+Choose the payment method **you** *are most comfortable with*, given the time you are willing to invest to set that up.
+As we have just learned, putting too many eggs in one basket is risky.
+GitHub Sponsors dropping support for PayPal is a major issue exactly because that was by far the most popular option.
+That being said, if you have the time, I still encourage you do go with the solution that has the smallest fees.

 # FAQ 3: I already use something else for donations.
 Can I stick to that?

 Of course I welcome all donations!
 Since most developers only accept donations